 New York – A category of Moroccans seeking to go to spend their vacations in Spain no longer need to go through the hassle of applying for a visa and wait for long periods to get their applications approved by the Spanish consular authorities.

-In accordance with the agreement signed between the Moroccan government and its Spanish counterpart on October 3rd, 2012 in Rabat, during the official visit of Spanish Premier, Mariano Rajoy, to Morocco, Moroccans can enter Spain without visa, as long as their stay does not exceed 90 days and they don’t engage in any lucrative activity.
+In accordance with the agreement signed between the Moroccan government and its Spanish counterpart on October 3rd, 2012 in Rabat, during the official visit of Spanish Premier, Mariano Rajoy, to Morocco, Moroccans who hold official passport can enter Spain without visa, as long as their stay does not exceed 90 days and they don’t engage in any lucrative activity.

 “Citizens of the Kingdom of Morocco, holders of a valid passport, may enter without a visa in the territory of the Kingdom of Spain, for official or private purposes, for stays of up to 90 days (three months) within a period of 180 days (six months), as long as they don’t carry out a paid activity during their stay”, reads article 2 of the agreement, which was published on Spanish Official Journal (Bloetin Official del Estado) on October 24.

 According to article 12 of the agreement, its provisions will come into force starting from November 2, 2012.

 Spain imposed the visa on Moroccans in 1991.
 At the time, the number of Moroccans living in the Peninsula did not exceed 16,000.
 Most Moroccans were using Spain as transit country to reach other countries, such as France, Belgium, Netherlands and Germany, which were perceived and offering better job opportunities.